Braundo/kubernetes-guide/docs/services.md

 ## EndpointSlices
 As mentioned above, as Pods are spinning up and down, the Service will keep an updated list of Pods with the given labels and selectors.
 How it does this is through the use of **EndpointSlices**, which are effectively just dynamic lists of healthy Pods that match a given label selector.

-Any new pods that are created on the cluster that match a Service's label selector will automatically be added to the given Service's EndpointSlice object.
+Any new Pods that are created on the cluster that match a Service's label selector will automatically be added to the given Service's EndpointSlice object.
 When a Pod disappears (fails, node goes down, etc.) it will be removed from the EndpointSlice.
-The net result is that the Service's EndpointSlice should always be up to date with a list of healthy pods that the Service can route to.
+The net result is that the Service's EndpointSlice should always be up to date with a list of healthy Pods that the Service can route to.

 ## Service Types
 #### ClusterIP